Skip to main content

 In a campaign email, Trump wrote, “It’s you and me against the fake news in the fight to elect Republicans like Rick Saccone to Congress.”

-As a GOP state representative, Saccone sponsored a resolution proclaiming 2012 as The Year of the Bible in PA.
-He is also behind the effort to place the motto In God We Trust on display in PA public schools.
+As a GOP state representative, Saccone sponsored a resolution proclaiming 2012 as The Year of the Bible in PA(link is external).
+He is also behind the effort to place the motto In God We Trust on display in PA public schools(link is external).

 Disclosure: Right Wing Watch is a project of People For the American Way, which has been involved in get out the vote efforts in this election.